Peter Dovbush

 Review by Harold P. Boas (MR648587):

-The theorem of Lindelöf in question says that if a bounded holomorphic function ff in the unit disk has a limit along some path (for instance a radius) terminating at a boundary point pp, then ff has a nontangential limit at pp, that is a limit within any cone lying in the disk and with vertex at pp. For smooth domains in Cn\mathbf{C}^{n} the analogous theorem holds, and one can even supplant cones with the wider class of so‐called admissible approach regions, allowing tangential approach to the boundary in certain directions [see E. M. Chirka, Mat.
+The theorem of Lindelöf in question says that if a bounded holomorphic function ff in the unit disk has a limit along some path (for instance a radius) terminating at a boundary point pp, then ff has a nontangential limit at pp, that is a limit within any cone lying in the disk and with vertex at pp. For smooth domains in Cn\mathbb{C}^{n} the analogous theorem holds, and one can even supplant cones with the wider class of so‐called admissible approach regions, allowing tangential approach to the boundary in certain directions [see E. M. Chirka, Mat.
 Sb.
 92(134) (1973), 622‐644; MR0338415; E. M. Stein, Boundary behavior of holomorphic functions of several complex variables, Princeton Univ.
 Press, Princeton, N.J., 1972; MR0473215].
-The author restricts to the class of strongly pseudoconvex domains in Cn\mathbf{C}^{n} but extends the class of functions from bounded holomorphic functions to so‐called normal holomorphic functions; in this setting the author proves that if ff has a limit along one nontangential path terminating at a boundary point pp then ff has a limit at pp within any admissible region.
+The author restricts to the class of strongly pseudoconvex domains in Cn\mathbb{C}^{n} but extends the class of functions from bounded holomorphic functions to so‐called normal holomorphic functions; in this setting the author proves that if ff has a limit along one nontangential path terminating at a boundary point pp then ff has a limit at pp within any admissible region.

 Normal functions of many complex variables